josiahdahl/josiahdahl.com/src/pages/portfolio/sar-alerts.md

 **Weather**

-Weather is pulled from [OpenWeatherMap](https://openweathermap.org).
+Weather is pulled from <a href="https://openweathermap.org" target="_blank" rel="noopener noreferrer">OpenWeatherMap</a>.
 Due to API limits and the fact that weather doesn't change that fast, responses are cached server side for 30 minutes.

 **Tides**